Skip to content

 • $50,000 / $24,860 × 100 = 201%

-• Since 201% is above 200%, they would not qualify for a free Lifeline tablet.
+• Because 201% is above the 200% limit, they would not qualify based on income alone.

 What Counts as Household Income?

-A household refers to all individuals living together at the same address and sharing expenses.
-Household income includes all sources of earnings, such as:
+A household consists of all individuals living together at the same address who share expenses.
+When calculating eligibility, you must include income from all sources, such as:

 • Wages and salaries (full-time, part-time, self-employed)